dataflow-data/Discord-Webhook-Messenger/README.md

 ### Prerequisites

 - Node.js (v16+) and npm
-- Discord webhook URL from a server where you have permissions
+- Discord webhook URL from a server where you have permissions to obtain a webhook.

 ### Installation